mskalnik/dotfiles/README.md

 The installation script will create symbolic links for the configuration files in your home directory, pointing to the corresponding files in the dotfiles repository.

+Feel free to explore and modify these dotfiles to better suit your own needs and preferences.
+Keep in mind that these configurations are tailored to my specific setup, and while they can serve as a great starting point for your customization journey, your unique requirements might differ.
+If you encounter any issues or have suggestions for improvements, don't hesitate to contribute or reach out.